Welcome to the FourM Math & Tech Study Hub

 In the course of my 50 year technology career I have programmed in more than 24 different languages.
 Since my career spans over 45 years, I started with Fortran, Cobol and Basic.
 But along the way, I have also used languages ranging from the obscure (APL, Forth) to the mainstream (Python, Java), some far more extensively than others.
 I would not call myself a professional software developer, since most of my technical work has been around system administration, DevOps and data engineering.
 For that reason, I have written more lines of code in Bash than in any other language, with Python being number two.
 Also for many years now I have moved into technical management, serving as CTO and CEO of various startups (my own and others), so I have been less hands-on at work.

 Over the past couple of years I have learned Julia and it is by far my favorite language.
-In particular, math is an area of personal interest and Julia is designed to express mathematical concepts most naturally.
+I also actually find it fun to code with.
+Math is an area of personal interest and Julia is designed to express mathematical concepts most naturally.
 Moreover, there is an amazing ecosystem of packages for a wide range of mathematical and scientific applications, including pure and applied math, data science, machine learning and deep learning.

 Just as an aside, since I am not a web developer and don't want to be, I am working closely with Claude as I build out the site.
 The LLM often makes mistakes, but since I have a strong tech background, I can notice these early on, and have Claude help me correct.
 Working with Claude definitely saves quite a bit of time.
 LLMs are useful tools.
 Nonetheless, they are not a replacement for human creativity, expertise and thinking (Personally, I am skeptical they ever will be).
 Currently, as a startup CTO, I encourage my developers to use LLMs as a multiplier, but I would never try to replace coders with LLMs.
 They allow coders to move faster, but that just means, we can move backlog and technical debt out the door a bit quicker, just as I can move this website out the door quicker than doing it myself.